jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 Generally, I wouldn’t recommend hard-coding things in like that.
 Any values that are likely to be used across different UI components should be split into their own module.

-Here is a simple example module to start with:
+Here is an example module to start with:

 ```js
 export const white = '#fff'